municipioriogrande/blog/plugins/top-10/readme.txt

 == Upgrade Notice ==

-= 2.7.0 =
+= 2.6.3 =
-* New admin interface to import and export settings and the counts table.
+* Bug fix release!
+Please verify your settings after upgrade.
 Check the Changelog for more details